szilvaa/acadio-tutorials/tutorial4/readme.md

 This tutorial how to use the `Status` output argument in your workitem to obtain the status of your workitem asynchronously.
 #Follow the steps in [Tutorial 1] (../tutroial1/readme.md)

-+Create 2 presigned urls in Step 4.
++ Create 2 presigned urls in Step 4.
-+Use the following workitem.json in Step 5.1.
++ Use the following workitem.json in Step 5.1.

 ```json
 {